-Did you know that collaborating with your certified School Librarian on lesson and unit planning can generate up to 20% increase in test scores?
+Did you know that collaborating with your certified School Librarian on lesson and unit planning can generate up to a 20% increase in test scores?

 - We are familiar with the national & state curriculum standards for every subject in the school, so we can fully integrate library literacies to energize your subject’s classroom activities.

 - As curriculum masters, we can help you create exciting cross-disciplinary projects with other subject area teachers.

-- School libraries have been first adopters for technology, so we’ve developed the skills to use audio, video, and digital equipment & applications.
+- School libraries have been the first adopters for technology, so we’ve developed the skills to use audio, video, and digital equipment & applications.
 Moreover, we can show you how to integrate and teach the best applications to achieve your content learning goals for students.